TonyFleisher/Auto_Off/README.md

 One major difference was that the original polls every minute looking for devices to turn off.
 This new version starts a timer when the switch turns On.

-Auto_Off_c is the child app that uses a Delay vs Poll for switches.
+Auto_Off_c is the child app that uses a Delay vs Poll for switches.<br>
-Auto_Off_o is the child app that uses a Poll vs Delay for switches, for backwards compatability.
+Auto_Off_o is the child app that uses a Poll vs Delay for switches, for backwards compatability.<br>
-Auto_Off_d is the child app that uses a Delay vs Poll for dimmers and is somewhat redundant because dimmers are switches too.
+Auto_Off_d is the child app that uses a Delay vs Poll for dimmers and is somewhat redundant because dimmers are switches too.<br>